VectorLinux

-VectorLinux, abbreviated VL, was a Linux distribution for the x86 platform based on the Slackware Linux distribution, originally developed by Canadian developers Robert S. Lange and Darell Stavem.
+VectorLinux, abbreviated VL, was a Linux distribution for the x86 platform based on the Slackware Linux distribution, originally developed by Canadian developers Robert S. Lange and Darrell Stavem.
 Since version 7 the Standard Edition is also available for the x86-64 platform, known as VLocity64 7.

 Editions

-Four editions of VectorLinux are maintained: SOHO, Standard, Light and Live.
+Four editions of VectorLinux were maintained: SOHO, Standard, Light and Live.

 SOHO Edition (Discontinued after version 7.0)

 The SOHO (Small Office/Home Office) Edition is designed for modern computers and is based on the KDE desktop environment.
 Applications include LibreOffice, Java, the GIMP, Xsane, CUPS, Xara Xtreme, financial applications, and others.
 A deluxe edition of SOHO, which contains additional applications, is also available.

 Standard Edition

 Standard Edition is a freely downloadable distribution based on Xfce and specifically designed for use on older computers with slower processors and less RAM.
 The Deluxe Standard Version contains the standard edition plus numerous additional applications specific to that VL version.
 Additional included applications are Libreoffice and GIMP among many others.